Opportunities for Spring 2022

-The California-China Climate Institute is looking to hire several Graduate Student Researchers (GSRs) for Fall 2021 and beyond, to support policy research in the following areas:
+The California-China Climate Institute is looking to hire multiple Graduate Student Researchers (GSRs) for Spring 2022 and beyond, to support policy research in the following areas:

 Appointments will require 4-8 hours of work per week.